What can I say… CCC has been one heck of an adventure!

-I must say it has been a pretty cool opportunity to get to know different Biologists, Environmentalists, and other people that are passionate about conservation.
-Until Scales, I didn’t know there were many people out there like me that get super excited about finding a snake or a snail, or enjoyed meandering to look for tiny flowers, insects and birds.
+I must say it has been a pretty cool opportunity to get to know different biologists, environmentalists, and other people that are passionate about conservation.
+Until Scales, I didn’t know there were many people out there like me who get super excited about finding a snake or a snail, or enjoyed meandering to look for tiny flowers, insects and birds.

-Quite often I was lulled into thinking we were by the ocean — the water seems endless and the waves were constantly coming up onto the beaches.
-Also, I kept finding seashells!
+Quite often I was lulled into thinking that we were by the ocean — the water seemed endless and the waves were constantly coming up onto the beaches.
+Also, I kept finding shells!

-I am definitely going to miss my snake breaks and gecko cuddles at Scales.
 By far my favorite part of the job was learning about the different animals and getting to interact with them.
-I am also going to miss the adventures that took place, the excitement of all the staff, and never knowing what each day of conservation would bring.
+I am also going to miss the adventures that took place, the excitement of all the staff and never knowing what each day of conservation would bring.